Tagliatelle ai Funghi (Pasta with Mushrooms)

 Bring a large pot of salted water to a boil.

 Melt butter and olive oil in a large sauté pan over medium heat.
-Add shallot and garlic and cook until shallot starts to soften, 3 to 4 minutes.
+Add shallots and garlic and cook until shallots start to soften, 3 to 4 minutes.
 Stir in dried and fresh mushrooms, cooking until mushrooms are golden and tender, about 15 minutes.
 Add reserved wine to the pan, scraping up any browned bits, and gently simmer over low heat.
 Stir in parsley and season with salt and pepper.

 Meanwhile, cook pasta until al dente according to package directions.
 Drain.

 Add pasta to the mushroom mixture and toss gently to combine.
 Divide among four deep plates or bowls and top with grated Parmesan, if using.

 Each serving: 380 cal, 9g fat (3g sat), 75mg chol, 160mg sodium, 58g carb, 4g fiber, 3g sugars, 16g protein